AgentScript-AI/demo-dunder-mifflin/README.md

 ## Running the project

 Create an `.env` file in the root of the repo. \
-Since we are using Anthropic Claude model, all examples require Anthropic API:
+Since we are using Anthropic Claude model, we need Anthropic API key:

 ```
 ANTHROPIC_API_KEY=your-anthropic-api-key